schettino72/myblog/_posts/power-up-your-tools.md

    the task.

-2) execution order, when dealing with the execution of several tasks, the dependencies contains information on the order tasks should be executed and whether they can be executed simultaneously (in parallel).
+2) execution order, when dealing with the execution of several tasks, the dependencies contains information on the order that tasks should be executed and whether they can be executed simultaneously (in parallel).